MichaCo/DnsClient.NET/samples/MiniDig/readme.md

 If nothing else is specified, it uses the DNS server configured for your local network adapter.
 To specify a different server, use the `-s` switch, for example:

-`dotnet run -f netcoreapp2.0 -s 8.8.8.8 google.com` to use the public google name server.
+`dotnet run -f netcoreapp2.0 -s 8.8.8.8 google.com` to use the public Google name server.

 `dotnet run -f netcoreapp2.0 -s 127.0.0.1#8600` to also specify a custom port.